kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 ## New features

 New features added to each component:
+  - *June 8, 2022* `deck.rerun_auth_configs` can optionally be replaced with
+    `deck.default_rerun_auth_configs` which supports a new format
+    that is a slice of filters with associated rerun auth configs rather than a map.
+Currently entries can filter by repo and/or cluster.
+The old field is still supported and will not be deprecated.
   - *April 6, 2022* Highlight and pin interesting lines.
 To do this, shift-click on log lines in the buildlog lens.
 The URL fragment causes the same lines to be highlighted next page load.
 Additionally,